hull/hull-connectors/README.md

 Tests are done in two different ways:

 - new tests are using `jest` framework and it's run globally across whole repository
-- some of packages are still using deprecated `mocha` framework, so when performing tests, yarn is getting into every package/workspace and run `test` script
+- some of packages are still using `mocha`, so when performing tests, yarn is getting into every package/workspace and run `test` script

-## How to add new connector hull-foo?
+## How to migrate a hull-foo connector to the monorepo?

 1. copy the code into `pacakges/connectors/hull-foo`
 2. make sure that the `name` in package.json is `hull-foo` (some steps depends on it)
 3. remove all unnecessary dev and prod dependencies from `package.json` (look at root package.json to see what can be removed)
 4. remove all unnecessary npm/yarn scripts for linting and building
 5. plug in testing:
-  - if tests are written in deprecated `mocha` framework keep `test` script which runs the mocha tests, but include a special `babel` js file to make sure transpilation is applied: `mocha --require ../../root-babel-register`
+  - if tests are written with `mocha`, keep `test` script which runs the mocha tests, but include a special `babel` js file to make sure transpilation is applied: `mocha --require ../../root-babel-register`
   - if tests are written in new `jest` framework go to `jest.config.js` file and add your connector paths
 6. make sure that links to hull packages are local:
   ```